MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2015-10-10-use-openssl-c-library.markdown

 Openssl has a well tested and widely used library which works.

-This [Openssl library page](https://www.openssl.org/docs/manmaster/crypto/EVP_EncryptInit.html) gives a complete example of how to use Openssl libraries.
+This [Openssl library page](https://www.openssl.org/docs/manmaster/crypto/EVP_EncryptInit.html) gives a complete example of how to use them.
 There are a few preparatory steps before you can use the instructions though.
-These instructions are for Ubunutu like Linux distributions.
+These instructions are for Ubuntu like Linux distributions.
 These worked well on my Raspberry Pi too.

 ### Installing Openssl library